dessalines/flowchat/README.md

 - Add tooltips for everything, move to icons not text

 # Finished
+- Search bar, search for (public) discussions, or tags
+  - Only got it for discussions
 - Add trending algorithms [1](http://sorentwo.com/2013/12/30/let-postgres-do-the-work.html)
   - Possibly tunable for each thread creator?
   - comment and discussion ranking based on: